 Tax expense.
-Tax expense of \$17,000 and \$22,000 for the three month periods ended March 31, 2017 and 2016, respectively, is due primarily to state non-income and franchise based taxes.
+Tax expense for the six month period ended June 30, 2017 and 2016 is due primarily to state non-income and franchise based taxes.

 Liquidity and Capital Resources

 We believe that our current liquidity and capital resources are sufficient to sustain operations through at least the next 12 months, primarily due to cash on hand.
 Our projected cash needs include planned capital expenditures, lease and settlement commitments, and other long-term obligations.